-Our Meeting House is currently closed for gatherings, but we are sitting in Silent Worship in our garden Sunday mornings at 10:00, weather and air quality permitting.
+Our Meeting House is currently closed for gatherings, but we are sitting in Silent Worship Sunday mornings at 10:00 via the web app Zoom.

 For Silent Worship on Zoom, we have developed a set of Zoom Worship guidelines.

 During those months with milder weather, we hold Silent Worship in our Meeting House garden (see photo, above).
 For Silent Worship in the garden, we have developed a different set of Garden Worship guidelines.

 Please review the appropriate guidelines before attending.
 Thank you.

 When we are able to gather once again inside our Meeting House, worship will proceed as follows:

 The Reno Friends Meeting House is a small, brick house that has been converted into an airy, well-lit space for worship.
 You may enter from the front or by the back door (most of us use the back).
 Inside you will find two concentric circles of chairs; you may sit anywhere you please.